 Redeem the Car

-Redeeming a car means paying Repossession companies the entire remaining loan balance.
+Redeeming a car means paying repossession companies the entire remaining loan balance.
 However, you will also be responsible for paying late fees and repossession costs.
 Repossession costs include towing fees, storage fees, repair costs, etc. Redeeming the car allows borrowers to get their car back and become debt free.

 Reinstate the Auto Loan

-If you cannot afford to pay the remaining balance of the car loan, you can reinstate the loan to continue making monthly payments.
+If you cannot afford to pay the remaining balance of the car loan, you may reinstate the loan to continue making monthly payments.
 But before the car loan is reinstated, you will need to pay any missed payments and late fees.
 In addition, you will have to pay repossession fees for having the car towed and securely stored.
 Reinstating the loan will help you recover from a car repossession and get back on the road.

 Purchase the Car at Auction

 If your lender sells your car at an auction, you can bid to get your personal property back.
 Whether you buy the vehicle or not, you are still responsible for the remaining car payments.
 If your car sells for less than what you owe at auction, there will be a deficiency balance.
 A deficiency balance is a monetary difference between the sale price and your outstanding balance.
+Depending on the state of your vehicle, you may be able to buy and then sell the car for parts to get money quickly.

 Do You Need a Lawyer To Get Your Car Back After Repossession?